Race and health: Multifactorial polygenic diseases

 Many diseases differ in frequency between different populations.
 However, complex diseases are affected by multiple factors, including genetic and environmental.
 There is controversy over the extent to which some of these conditions are influenced by genes, and ongoing research aims to identify which genetic loci, if any, are linked to these diseases.
 "Risk is the probability that an event will occur.
 In epidemiology, it is most often used to express the probability that a particular outcome will occur following a particular exposure."
 Different populations are considered "high-risk" or "low-risk" groups for various diseases due to the probability of that particular population being more exposed to certain risk factors.
-Beyond genetic factors, history and culture, as well as current environmental and social conditions, influence a certain populations' risk for specific diseases.
+Beyond genetic factors, history and culture, as well as current environmental and social conditions, influence a certain population's risk for specific diseases.